waseemh/waseemh.github.io_F/_posts/2014-07-30-webdriver-events.md

 4) Test Statistics: Gather statistics about number of clicked elements, URL hits or changed values for each element.

-I hope that this small article introduced you to the event handling mechanism in WebDriver.
+I hope that this paper introduced thorougly you to the event handling mechanism in WebDriver.